astronouth7303/raty/README.md

-noRatedMsg  : 'Not rated yet!'                               // Hint for no rated elements when it's readOnly. number      : 5                                              // Number of stars that will be presented. numberMax   : 20                                             // Max of star the option number can creates. path        : ''                                             // A global locate where the icon will be looked. precision   : false                                          // Enables the selection of a precision score. readOnly    : false                                          // Turns the rating read-only. round       : { down: .25, full: .6, up: .76 }               // Included values attributes to do the score round math.
+noRatedMsg  : 'Not rated yet!'                               // Hint for no rated elements when it's readOnly. number      : 5                                              // Number of stars that will be presented. numberMax   : 20                                             // Max of star the option number can creates. precision   : false                                          // Enables the selection of a precision score. readOnly    : false                                          // Turns the rating read-only. round       : { down: .25, full: .6, up: .76 }               // Included values attributes to do the score round math.